Introduction

 - The further apart each cluster is, the better.

-(1) Calculate the average distance of a data point $\bm{x}^{(i)}$ to other data points in the cluster $C_{\rm in}$ to which it belongs, as $a^{(i)}$ agglomeration in the cluster.
+(1) As the **cohesion** $a^{(i)}$ within a cluster, calculate the average distance to other data points in the cluster $C_{\rm in}$ to which a certain data point $\bm{x}^{(i)}$ belongs.

 \begin{align*}